-Proposed Amendment to the City of Oshawa Official Plan
+Recommended Amendment to the City of Oshawa Official Plan

-Purpose: The purpose of this Amendment to the Oshawa Official Plan is to introduce amendments to the Part I Plan as a result of the introduction of the Part II Plan for the Columbus Planning Area.
+The purpose of this Amendment to the Oshawa Official Plan is to introduce amendments to Part I of the Oshawa Official Plan as a result of the introduction of a new Part II Plan for the Columbus Planning Area.

-Location: The Columbus Part II Planning Area that is subject to this Amendment is generally located between Howden Road to the North, the west branch of the Oshawa Creek to the west, the South Columbus to the east.
+The part of the Columbus Part II Planning Area that is subject to this Amendment is generally located between Howden Road to the North, the Oshawa-Whitby boundary to the west, Winchester Road to the south and the east branch of the Oshawa creek to the east.

-Industrial Area to the south and the east branch of the Oshawa Creek this Amendment to the Oshawa Official Plan is appropriate.
+The Council of the Corporation of the City of Oshawa is satisfied that this Amendment to the City of Oshawa Official Plan is appropriate.

-Basis: The Council of the Corporation of the City of Oshawa is satisfied that text and the attached Exhibits "A", "B", "C", "D", "E", "F", "G", "H", "I", and "J" to this Amendment.
+The Amendment to the Oshawa Official Plan consists of the following text and the attached Exhibits 'A', 'B', 'C', 'D', 'E', 'F', 'G', 'H', 'I', and 'J' to this Amendment.